Appearance

 Core Feature

-This feature is available in all MATISSE Explorer deployments.
+This feature is available in all Portrai Explorer deployments.

 Layer Settings control the appearance of data points and background images in the map viewer.
 Access these settings through the Layers button (layer icon) in the map viewer toolbar.